Naked Trader 1 – Getting Started

 • If you don’t click on anything for 30 seconds (or sometimes as little as 10 seconds), a pop-up ad will obscure your view.

-See also: A Naked Trader Stock Screen
+See also: Naked Trader 2 - Finding Shares

 A paid account will make this disappear for around £20 a month.